-For No Good Reason is a documentary that doesn’t just inform it entertains as well.
-It dazzles the eyes with both the beauty and violence of Steadman’s paintings, but of Paul’s imagination.
+For No Good Reason is a documentary that doesn’t just inform; it entertains as well.
+It dazzles the eyes with both the beauty and violence of Steadman’s paintings but of Paul’s imagination.
 There seems to be a trend of documentaries that rely solely on the material they are dealing with and not the collision of light and shadow that makes cinema worth watching.
 If the subject matter is interesting, then the documentary is interesting (Blackfish, Inequality For All).
 If the subject matter is trite, then the doc is boring (The Armstrong Lie).
 All of them look like they were made for PBS.
-Since most of these documentaries will be seen either on television or streamed via Netflix and Hulu, I have a feeling that directors are tailoring their product for that exhibition.
-For No Good Reason stands out in that mix, for looking like cinema.
-Watching For No Good Reason will inform you a great deal about Ralph Steadman, his career and his relationship with Hunter S. Thompson, but it will also entertain you as well.
+Since most of these documentaries will be seen either on television or streamed via Netflix and Hulu, I have a feeling that directors are tailoring their products for that exhibition.
+For No Good Reason stands out in that mix for looking like cinema.
+Watching For No Good Reason will inform you a great deal about Ralph Steadman, his career, and his relationship with Hunter S. Thompson, but it will also entertain you as well.

 Produced by: Lucy Paul